VPAC/superlinux/supercomputingwithlinux.md

 Linux expresses its files as words made up of pretty much any characters, excepting the slash (/) which is used for directory navigation.
 In general however it is a *really* good idea to avoid filenames with punctuation marks, non-printing characters (including spaces, tabs etc) as these can lead to some difficulties and annoyances, especially on the command-line level.
 It is a convention to use underscores instead of spaces or CamelCase e.g., `this_is_a_long_name.txt` or `ThisIsALongFileName.txt`.

 Linux is case-sensitive with its filenames.
 This means that that list.txt is a different file to LIST.TXT, or even lisT.txT.
-Files do not usually require a program association suffix, although you may find this convenient (a C compiler like files to have .c in their suffix, for example).
+Files do not usually require a program association suffix, although it is often convenient (a C compiler like files to have .c in their suffix, for example).
 The file `list` can be opened by a text-editor just as easily as `list.txt`.
 The type of file can be determined with the `file` command.
 The type returned will usually be text, executable binaries, archives, or a catch-all "data" file. `file <filename>`.

 There are three text editors usually available on Linux systems.
 The first is `nano`, a very easy to use clone from the Pine email client that uses control keys with a the equivalent of a "shortcut bar".
 Others include `vim` (Vi improved) which is a series of enhancements build on the "screen orientated" text editor `vi`, which was first introduced in 1976.
 Vim is generally understood to be a modal editor, operating either in a insert mode (where typed text becomes part of the document) or command mode (where keystrokes are interpreted as commands that control the edit session).
 Typicall the default text editor is `vi` or `vim`.
 Also written in 1976, the hefty `emacs` (Editor Macros) editor and environment is a feature-rich program, to the extent that it is even considered by some to be a virtual machine in its own right.
 With appropriate plugins, it can act as an email client, web browser, IDE, and even comes with a Rogerian psychotherapist.